Article 5(1)(f) of the UK GDPR concerns the ‘integrity and confidentiality’ of personal data. It says that personal data shall be:

-These are known as ‘confidentiality, integrity and availability’ and under the GDPR, they form part of your obligations.
+These are known as ‘confidentiality, integrity and availability’ and under the UK GDPR, they form part of your obligations.

 What level of security is required?

-The GDPR does not define the security measures that you should have in place.
+The UK GDPR does not define the security measures that you should have in place.
 It requires you to have a level of security that is ‘appropriate’ to the risks presented by your processing.
 You need to consider this in relation to the state of the art and costs of implementation, as well as the nature, scope, context and purpose of your processing.

-This reflects both the GDPR’s risk-based approach, and that there is no ‘one size fits all’ solution to information security.
+This reflects both the UK GDPR’s risk-based approach, and that there is no ‘one size fits all’ solution to information security.
 It means that what’s ‘appropriate’ for you will depend on your own circumstances, the processing you’re doing, and the risks it presents to your organisation.